caramellaio/UMSSched/doc/report.md

 A detailed documentation of the ioctl requests can be find in the documentation.

 ### Completion list and completion elements
-This module is in charge of the completion lists.
-It
+This module is in charge of the completion lists and its elements.
+It is composed mainly by 2 data structures: `struct ums_complist` and `struct ums_compelem`.
+`
 #### Completion list
-A completion list is not a mere list of completion elements, it is a logical entity that manages them.
+A completion list is not a mere list of completion elements, it is a logical entity that manages its completion elements.
 It ensures that worker thread are not reserved by multiples processes and guarantee that the completion elements shares lays in the same thread group.
 This structure is also in charge of reserving the elements to the scheduler thread.

 #### Completion elements

-The facto the scheduler threads, they are owned by the completion list and executed by the scheduler threads.
+A completion element is the job to be executed.
+It internally has 3 states:
+`running`, `idle`, `reserved`.
+A job is running when a **scheduler thread** executes it.
+It is **idle** when it is ready for the reservation.
+A job is **reserved** when a scheduler thread dequeues it from its completion list.
+A completion element cannot pass from **idle** to **running** without being reserved before.

 ### User mode scheduler and user mode scheduler worker

 A scheduler is a logical entity composed of *n_cpu* scheduler threads.
 Each scheduler thread shares the same memory map with the completion list's elements that are linked with the scheduler.
+Each scheduler thread can either executer a completion element (with exec) or execute its own thread (yield).
+When a scheduler thread terminates, his thread is silently removed while thread scheduler thread entry remain until the scheduler is removed/

 ### Context switch
 The physical context switch have been done using `pt_regs` and `fpu` that contain respectively the standard user registers and the floating point aritmetic registers.